aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/what.rst

 -  GCP

-Write here a brief overview of the integrations options and why you would use them
+| Write here a brief overview of the integrations options and why you
+| would use them

-`Click here <integrations>`__ to know more about the integration options.
+`**Click here** <integration>`__ to know more about the integration options.

 How others have used Aurelius Atlas
 -----------------------------------

-Write here a brief overview of how others have integrated with it.
-Such as linking it to IaC,
+| Write here a brief overview of how others have integrated with it.
+Such
+| as linking it to IaC,

 provide a link to the page with more details.